 New Door Psychologists can assist with a wide range of issues, including but not limited to: low mood, anxiety, life transitions and adjustment (including grief and loss, separation, and health diagnosis), relationships issues, perinatal issues, health behaviour change, and chronic pain (including vulvodynia).

-Medicare rebates are available for up to 10 sessions per calendar year with a referral from your GP.
+Medicare rebates are available with a referral from your GP.
 If you are eligible, your GP will create a Mental Health Care Plan for you.

-Rebates can also be accessed under Private Health Insurance, TAC, WorkSafe, or Commcare.
+Rebates can also be accessed under Private Health Insurance and other various insurers.

 Therapists at New Door Psychology are commited to contributing to your growth, health and well-being.

 Naomi is passionate about helping people uncover and address the unhelpful patterns (thoughts, relational, behaviours) that hold them back from living a full and meaningful life.
 To assist clients in clarifying their personal values and goals, while identifying barriers and building on existing strengths, Naomi uses the following: Acceptance and Commitment Therapy, Motivational Interviewing, Schema Therapy and Cognitive Behavioural Therapy.